-At 7th Level Mortgage, our FHA loan programs have expanded guidelines for first time home buyers, for people with bad credit or previous poor credit scores in New Jersey, Pennsylvania, Virginia, Delaware, New York, Florida, and Maryland.
-See how we can get you into a home using FHA loan programs today in New Jersey, New York, Pennsylvania, Virginia, Delaware, Maryland, Colorado, Florida and Georgia.
+At 7th Level Mortgage, our FHA loan programs have expanded guidelines for first time home buyers, for people with bad credit or previous poor credit scores in New Jersey, New York, Pennsylvania, Virginia, Maryland, Colorado, Florida, Texas and Ohio.
+See how we can get you into a home using FHA loan programs today in New Jersey, New York, Pennsylvania, Virginia, Maryland, Colorado, Florida, Texas and Ohio.

 An FHA insured loan is a US Federal Housing Administration (FHA) insurance backed mortgage loan which is provided by an FHA-approved lender.
 FHA insured loans are a type of federal assistance and have historically allowed lower income Americans to borrow money for the purchase of a home that they would not otherwise be able to afford.
 To obtain mortgage insurance from the Federal Housing Administration, an upfront mortgage insurance premium (UFMIP) equal to 1.75 percent of the base loan amount at closing is required, and is normally financed into the total loan amount by the lender and paid to FHA on the borrower's behalf.
 There is also a monthly mortgage insurance premium (MIP) which varies based on the amortization term and loan-to-value ratio.

 The FHA does not make loans.
 Rather, it insures loans made by private lenders, like 7th Level Mortgage.
 The first step in obtaining an FHA loan p[rogram is to contact several lenders and/or mortgage brokers such as 7th Level Mortgage and ask them if they are FHA-Approved by the U.S. Department of Housing and Urban Development to originate FHA loans.
 As each lender sets its own rates and terms, comparison shopping is important in this market.